tomxp411/opcode-table-maker/Markdown/X16 Reference - Appendix E - 65C816 Processor.md

 1. .P (flags) is pushed to the stack
 1. The **d** (Decimal) flag is cleared, forcing the CPU into binary mode.
 1. The CPU reads the address from the BRK vector at $00FFE6 and jumps there.

+Since the Native Mode has a distinct BRK vector, you do not need to query the stack to dispatch a BRK vs IRQ interrupt.
+You can just handle each immediately.

 See the [Vectors](#vectors) section for the break vector.